-When I first started Mentorship Program, I felt like Alice falling down the rabbit hole, because I got into something that I’ve never experienced before.
-Even though I was a part of the development team as a designer, I’ve never been involved in back end.
+When I first started the Mentorship Program, I felt like Alice falling down the rabbit hole, because I got into something that I’ve never experienced before.
+Even though I was a part of the development team as a designer, I’ve never involved in Back-End.
 As time goes by I started to see the different aspects of web development.

-My mentor Chris started our first meeting with Django crash course and we created a basic web app in about 2 hours.
-Since then we decide a topic for our meetings and cover that.
-However nothing goes smoothly as I was expecting.
-On my every step I have an other problem and I still have a lot to do.
+My mentor Chris started our first meeting with Django crash course, and we created a basic web app in about 2 hours.
+Since then we decide on a topic for our meetings and cover that.
+However, nothing was going as smoothly as I was expecting.
+On my every step I have another problem, and I still have a lot to do.

 What is my project?

-Me and my mentor Chris decided to start this project with a small step.
-Our main goal right now is to create a classic recipe app where people write and share their recipes.
+My mentor Chris and I decided to start this project with a small step.
+Our primary goal right now is to create a classic recipe app where people write and share their recipes.
 Below is the list what we accomplished so far:

 - Creating a recipe